Material Issues and Related SDGs

 Continues 100% compliance

-Continued 100% compliance
+100% compliance

-Board of directors effectiveness
+Board of Directors’ effectiveness

-Implementation and disclosure of the board of directors effectiveness evaluation
+Implementation and disclosure of the Board of Directors' effectiveness evaluation

 Ongoing implementation on an annual basis